dvilelaf/AutoCell/README.md

 ### Attacking

-* Attackingis only posible if there is a different-team neighbour.
+* Attacking is only posible if there is a different-team neighbour.
 * The more different-team neighbours are around, the higher the change to attack.
 * Attacking a cell means that both cells see their life points decreased until one of them dies.